|Table of Contents |

-The following text comes from a blog post that’s available online written by Virgin Atlantic about mental health in the workplace;
+The following text comes from a blog post that’s available online about mental health in the workplace;

 “Spreading the word that it’s ok to talk about your mental health and arming people with the tools to spot the signs when someone is suffering can make all the difference.
 There is always hope for recovery.“

 It was mid February before I felt able to arrange a date for the meeting.
 I was still off sick.
-It was just prior to the outbreak of Covid-19.
+It was just prior to the outbreak of Covid.

 Despite her apparent concern for my wellbeing this was a complete and utter farce.
 There was never going to be a good time to deal with a second grievance but I needed to get it sorted so I could try to move on.

-My manager had arranged a telephone appointment with the Occupational Health department to ensure I was “fit enough” to participate in the grievance procedure.
-That’s how determined they were for this to go ahead.
+My manager had arranged a telephone appointment with Occupational Health to ensure I was “fit enough” to participate in the grievance.
+They were going to extraordinary lengths to ensure this matter was dealt with.

-Let me bring this back into context.
-This grievance was over a comment I made that was taken completely the wrong way.
-It was not said with malice and having learnt it had offended the CEO I apologised profusely to him and subsequently to the manager who dealt with the initial investigation.
+To put this in context, this was over a comment I made that was taken completely the wrong way.
+It was not said with malice and having learnt it had offended the CEO, I apologised immediately.

 On 4th March 2020 I received a call about my flight to Tel Aviv the following day.
 The crewing department wanted to advise me it may be delayed.
-Despite telling them I was off sick and had been since December, three weeks later they were none the wiser.
+Despite telling them I was off sick and had been since December, three weeks later they seemed to be none the wiser.

 Surely someone must have realised I was off sick considering I hadn’t turned up for any of my flights in January and February!
-When a cabin crew member is on long term sick their roster is swiped meaning they’re not allocated any flights and all existing duties are removed from the roster.
+When a cabin crew member is on long term sick their roster is swiped meaning they’re not allocated any flights and all existing duties are removed.

-On the 8th April I received a call from someone I didn’t know and hadn’t ever spoken to before.
+On the 8th April I received a call from someone I didn’t know and had never spoken to before.
 He asked whether I would be operating my flight the following day.

 Struggling to comprehend what I’d just been asked I told him I was off sick.
 After a long pause he said yes I can see that but thought you may be returning to work because we don’t have a doctor’s note from you.

-My manager had not asked for one and and to be honest, it was the last thing on my mind.
-I said I’d get one immediately and would forward it by email.
+My manager had not asked for one and and to be honest it was the last thing on my mind.
+I said I’d get one and would forward it by email.

 Three weeks later I received the following and replied a couple of days later.
-I didn’t hear another word from him or anyone else until the 2nd July.
+I didn’t hear another word from this person or anyone else until the 2nd July.
 In that email I was invited to participate in a meeting to appeal the decision to make me redundant.

-Having already been through four meetings with the company in relation to two disciplinaries, I wasn’t prepared to waste more time trying to fight them again.
-I therefore declined the offer.
+Having already been through four meetings with the company in relation to two disciplinaries, as much as I loved my job and didn’t want to be made redundant I just couldn’t fight any more.